Wonkun-Chen/Multi_threading-Network/README.md

 The BraTS 2018 dataset can be downloaded from https://ipp.cbica.upenn.edu/, please register first.

 Preprocessing data
-"python pre.py", the dataset shoule be placed at /root/data/train.
+"python pre.py", the dataset shoule be placed at /root/data/.

-For model training:
-"python train.py"

 Sebment the tumor(for test/val):
 "python segment.py"